Welcome to the

 Beginners, experienced artists, everyone in between: you’re invited to make your mark by joining the third iteration of the Princeton Sketchbook Club.

-Everyone in the Club receives the same 8×5” sketchbook, a blank slate to completely customize.
+Everyone in the Club receives the same 8×5” sketchbook, a blank slate to make completely your own.
 At the conclusion of the project, your book will become part of the Princeton Sketchbook Library for all to enjoy.
+Work in your favorite medium or try something totally new: there’s no wrong way to Sketchbook Club.

 Since 2021, we’ve featured 300+ sketchbooks in the library, open to the public six days a week.
 While many are local to NJ and gather for Sketch-Ins to work on their books in the company of fellow creatives, many books are sent across the country and returned by mail, filled to the brim with doodles, writing, collage, painting — everything you could imagine.